COURSE OF FIRE, Fall 2021

 **Note: Depending on the condition of the tree, we may have to improvise an alternate shooting position.
 This will be determined a day or so before the event.

 Major Obstacle: Monkey Bars

 This is a non-shooting obstacle located between Stages 5 and 6.
 Participants may choose whether to complete the obstacle or take the time penalty.
 The object is to walk up the balance beam, then start on the low end of the bars and climb to the higher end.
 Once there, ring the cow bell to signal victory.
 All equipment must stay on.
 Participants MAY NOT walk or crawl on top of the monkey bars.
 Due to a number of injuries and close-calls, participants may only use their hands to move across the monkey bars.
 You must go hand over hand with your feet swinging free underneath you, so that if you fall you will land on your feet.
 We can't have people taking the Nestea Plunge from 11' off the ground!
 Time penalty for non-completion is 15 minutes.
 Sunday Sprint: 7 minutes.

-Approx 20 Pistol.
+8 Pistol, 6 Rifle.
 Sunday Sprint may have fewer targets.

 Stage 7: Re-Trenched

 On the "fire" command, scramble up the cargo net ramp.
 Once inside the trench, load your rifle and engage the targets through the first hole in the wall to the shooter's right, making one hit on each of three targets before putting the rifle on Safe and moving forward to the next hole.
 Make one hit each on the same three targets from each of the remaining holes.
 Be careful to stay below the wire overhead and keep the muzzle oriented straight ahead or to the right (down-range) when moving.
 Mobility may be somewhat compromised inside the passageway.
 The shooter will unload and clear before climbing out the other side.